 A number of Australian states have hate speech laws which make hate speech a criminal or civil offence.

-The term ‘hate speech’ is also applied to public speech that is prohibited under section 18C of Australia’s Racial Discrimination Act – which prohibits speech that is likely to offend, insult, humiliate or intimidate another person or group of people and which is ‘done because of the race, colour or national or ethnic origin of the other person.’
+The term ‘hate speech’ is also applied to public speech that is prohibited under Section 18C Part IIA of the Racial Discrimination Act– which prohibits speech that is likely to offend, insult, humiliate or intimidate another person or group of people and which is ‘done because of the race, colour or national or ethnic origin of the other person.’